-Design of slender columns - Design of RC walls - ordinary and shear walls.
+Design of slender columns - Design of RC walls.
 Strut and tie method of analysis for corbels and deep beams, Design of corbels, Deep-beams and grid floors.

 UNIT III FLAT SLABS AND YIELD LINE BASED DESIGN

 Design of flat slabs and flat plates according to IS method - Check for shear - Design of spandrel beams - Yield line theory and Hillerborg's strip method of design of slabs.